mararo-ops/wk2_code-challenge/README.md

 ## Contributions

-This project was developed by Dniel Mararo.
+This project was developed by Daniel Mararo.
 Contributions are welcome, whether it's in the form of suggestions, bug reports, or code improvements.

 ## License
 This project is licensed under the MIT license